-Section

-109-02-02-01 Compliance With with Minimum Training Standards 109-02-02 Supervision of a Part-Time Licensed Peace Officers and Reserve Licensed Peace Officers 109-02-02-03 Reserve Officers [Repealed] 109-02-02-04 Limited Peace Officer License 109-02-02-04.1 Reserve Peace Officer License 109-02-02-05 Waiver of Required Training - Out-of-State and Federal Peace Officers Reciprocity 109-02-02-06 Licensing Examinations 109-02-02-06.1 Reserve Peace Officer Licensing Examinations 109-02-02-07 Employment of Peace Officers 109-02-02-08 Medical and Psychological Examination 109-02-02-09 Compliance Wwith Sidearm Qualification as a License Requirement 109-02-02-10 License Certificate [Repealed] 109-02-02-10.1 Scope of Part-Time Peace Officer Authority 109-02-02-11 Licensing, Renewal, and Reinstatement Fees 109-02-02-12 Surrender of License 109-02-02-13 Reinstatement of License 109-02-02-14 Inactive Status 109-02-02-15 Continuing Education Requirements 109-02-02-16 License Renewal 109-02-02-17 Termination of Peace Officer Employment or Appointment 109-02-02-18 Notice of Termination 109-02-02-19 Notice of Denial, Suspension, or Revocation - Hearing

-109-02-02-01.
+109-02-02 Compliance With Minimum Training Standards 109-02-02 Supervision of a Part-Time Licensed Peace Officer 109-02-03 Reserve Officers [Repealed]

+109-02-02-04 Limited Peace Officer License

+109-02-05 Waiver of Required Training - Out-of-State and Federal Peace Officers

+109-02-02-06 Licensing Examinations

+109-02-02-07 Employment of Peace Officers

+109-02-02-08 Medical and Psychological Examination

+109-02-09 Compliance With Sidearm Qualification as a License Requirement

+109-02-02-10 License Certificate [Repealed]

+109-02-02-10.1 Scope of Part-Time Peace Officer Authority

+109-02-02-11 Licensing, Renewal, and Reinstatement Fees

+109-02-02-12 Surrender of License

+109-02-02-13 Reinstatement of License

+109-02-02-14 Inactive Status

+109-02-02-15 Continuing Education Requirements

+109-02-02-16 License Renewal

+109-02-02-17 Termination of Peace Officer Employment

+109-02-02-18 Notice of Termination

+109-02-02-19 Notice of Denial, Suspension, or Revocation - Hearing

+109-02-01.
 Compliance with minimum training standards.

-1. Each applicant for a peace officer's license shall successfully complete the first available board-certified basic full-time peace officer training course from the date of the issuance of the peace officer's limited license, except as extended by the board under these rules and successfully pass the licensing examination.
-The applicant must successfully pass the licensing examination before the board may issue a full-time peace officer's license.

-2. Each applicant for a part-time peace officer's license shall successfully complete the basic part-time peace officer training course within two years after the applicant commenced taking the classes in the basic part-time peace officer training course.

-3. An individual who has never been employed or appointed by an agency for up to two years after successfully completing the basic full-time peace officer training course and licensing examination is eligible for a peace officer license and may be issued a license upon employment or appointment as a peace officer with an agency.
+- 1. Each applicant for a peace officer's license shall successfully complete the first available board-certified basic full-time peace officer training course from the date of the issuance of the peace officer's limited license, except as extended by the board under these rules and successfully pass the licensing examination.
+The applicant must successfully pass the licensing examination before the board may issue a full-time peace officer's license. - 2.
+Each applicant for a part-time peace officer's license shall successfully complete the basic part-time peace officer training course within two years after the applicant commenced taking the classes in the basic part-time peace officer training course. - 3.
+An individual who has never been employed or appointed by an agency for up to two years after successfully completing the basic full-time peace officer training course and licensing examination is eligible for a peace officer license and may be issued a license upon employment or appointment as a peace officer with an agency.

-4. An individual who has never been employed or appointed by an agency for two years or more, but less than three years, after successfully completing the full-time basic peace officer training course and licensing examination shall obtain a limited license, attend the criminal and traffic portions of the basic full-time peace officer training course, successfully pass the licensing examination, and be employed by an agency in order to receive a peace officer license.

-5. An individual who has never been employed or appointed by an agency as a peace officer for more than three years after successfully completing the basic full-time peace officer training course and licensing examination shall obtain a limited license, complete the entire basic full-time peace officer training course, successfully pass the licensing examination, and be employed by an agency in order to receive a peace officer license.

-6. The board may grant an extension of time to a peace officer to complete required courses upon written request by the agency administrator upon a showing of good cause.
+- 4. An individual who has never been employed or appointed by an agency for two years or more, but less than three years, after successfully completing the full-time basic peace officer training course and licensing examination shall obtain a limited license, attend the criminal and traffic portions of the basic full-time peace officer training course, successfully pass the licensing examination, and be employed by an agency in order to receive a peace officer license. - 5.
+An individual who has never been employed or appointed by an agency as a peace officer for more than three years after successfully completing the basic full-time peace officer training course and licensing examination shall obtain a limited license, complete the entire basic full-time peace officer training course, successfully pass the licensing examination, and be employed by an agency in order to receive a peace officer license. - 6.
+The board may grant an extension of time to a peace officer to complete required courses upon written request by the agency administrator upon a showing of good cause.